 The sales cycles for our sequencing instruments are lengthy because they represent a major capital expenditure and generally require the approval of our customers' senior management.
 This may contribute to substantial fluctuations in our quarterly or annual operating results, particularly during periods in which our sales volume is low.
 Because of these fluctuations, it is likely that in some future quarters our operating results will fall below the expectations of securities analysts or investors.
 If that happens, the market price of our stock would likely decrease.
-Past fluctuations in our quarterly and annual operating results have resulted in decreases in our stock price.
-Such fluctuations also mean that investors may not be able to rely on our operating results in any particular period as an indication of future performance.
+Past fluctuations in our quarterly and annual operating results in any particular period as an indication of future performance.
 Sales to existing customers and the establishment of a business relationship with other potential customers is a lengthy process, generally taking several months and sometimes longer.
 Following the establishment of the relationship, the negotiation of purchase terms can be time-consuming, including as a result of seasonal factors, as discussed below, and a potential customer may require an extended evaluation and testing period.
-Our sales cycles may also lengthen as we introduce our Revio and Onso instruments and their associated consumables to the market, as our customers may have additional administrative, technical or other requirements associated with transitioning to new products and technologies.
+Our sales cycles may also lengthen, and those sales cycles may result in lower units sold per cycle, as we continue to introduce our Revio and Onso instruments and their associated consumables to the market, as our customers may have additional administrative, technical or other requirements associated with transitioning to new products and technologies.
 In anticipation of product orders, we may incur substantial costs before the sales cycle is complete and before we receive any customer payments.
 As a result, if a sale is not completed or is canceled or delayed, we may have incurred substantial expenses, making it more difficult for us to become profitable or otherwise negatively impacting our financial results.
-Even if our selling efforts are successful, the realization of revenue may be substantially delayed, our ability to forecast our future revenue may be more limited and our revenue may fluctuate significantly from quarter to quarter and year over year.
-For more information on the impact of these fluctuations on our results and stock price, see "-Our operating results fluctuate from quarter to quarter and year over year, which makes our future results difficult to predict and could negatively impact the market price of our common stock," below.
+Even if our selling efforts are successful, the realization of revenue may be substantially delayed, our ability to forecast our future revenue may be more limited and our revenue may flu